Your new MacBook is running slow? Here’s a quick fix

 9. Manage startup programs

 If your new Mac is running slow, consider managing startup programs.
 It can help instantly optimize your Mac’s performance and increase speed.
-CleanMyMac X has the Optimization module, which allows you to manage Login items in just a few clicks.
+CleanMyMac has the Performance module, which allows you to manage login items and background processes in just a few clicks.

-3. Select login items and launch agents you want to remove and click Remove.
+- Select login items you want to remove and click Remove.

 Why is my new MacBook still running slow?